|Miscellany: a mixture of various things|

 - Schedule the Zip file to be deleted

 - Freshen the files in the Zip file

 To see a detailed view of a Zip file's contents you must run a diagnostic test.
 To run this detailed diagnostic:

 - Open the Zip file

 Favorite Zip Folders

 The Favorite Zip Folders feature searches for and organizes Zip files (and other archives if wanted) into one convenient list.
 This list is sorted by date, making it easier to locate Zip files, regardless of where they came from or where they are stored.
 The list can also be sorted by filename or folder.
 Favorite Zip Folders is similar to having a WinZip specific library.

-To open Favorite Zip Folders, click the File tab and choose Favorites.
-XP users can click the Favorites button on the toolbar.
+To open Favorite Zip Folders, click the File tab and choose Open and then From Favorites.

 Zip File Capacity: Size and number of files